Front-End vs. Back-End Web Development: What’s the Difference?

 You may have heard these terms thrown around before, or you’ve seen them in passing while reading the latest tech article.
 Maybe you haven’t had the time to find out what these terms mean, and now that they’ve become more prevalent in your day-to-day, you’re wondering what they’re all about.
 That’s where we come in.
 Below, we’ll help sort out the confusion and walk you through the differences between “front-end” and “back-end” web development.

-Front End Development In a Nutshell.
+Front-End Web Development In a Nutshell

-Back End Development In a Nutshell.
+Back-End Web Development In a Nutshell

-There are three parts to back end development, generally speaking: the server, the application, and the database.
-A back end developer will be responsible for these three main areas of focus, making sure all parts communicate and function as expected.
+There are three parts to back-end development, generally speaking: the server, the application, and the database.
+A back-end developer will be responsible for these three main areas of focus, making sure all parts communicate and function as expected.

 A lot of back-end web development consists of popular languages like Java, PHP, Ruby on Rails, and Python to accomplish the tasks on the server-side.
 Developers focusing on the back end are trying to perfect the site’s functionality, responsiveness, and speed.
 These are important factors that not only affect the site as a whole but also have an impact on the overall user experience.

 Discover how CWRU Coding Boot Camp can teach you the skills for both front-end and back-end web development in just 24 weeks.